MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/storage-queue-readme.md

 ```

 ### Create the client
-The Azure Storage Queues client library for Python - Version 12.1.3
+The Azure Storage Queues client library for Python
  allows you to interact with three types of resources: the storage
 account itself, queues, and messages.
 Interaction with these resources starts with an instance of a [client](#clients).
 To create a client object, you will need the storage account's queue service endpoint URL and a credential that allows